 Residents of Saint Andrews, Scotland, were playing a primitive version of golf as early as the fourteenth century, but the sport as we know it was a product of the 1800s.
 It took root in the United States in the late nineteenth century and flourished in the twentieth century.
 Initially a game for the country club elite, the sport became accessible to a broad socio-economic group with the development of municipal golf courses.
 Caddies became an essential part of the golfing industry, and this job was a way lower-class young men could gain an entree into a game that was otherwise beyond their social circles and financial capabilities.
-Especially in the South, the caddie corps was largely Black.1
+Especially in the South, the caddie corps was largely Black.16

 Aspects of the game became standardized by the late nineteenth century.
-Golf courses are nine holes but eighteen (a "round") is required for tournament play.
+Golf courses can be nine holes, but an eighteen-hole course is required for tournament play (a "round").
 The goal of the game is to hit a ball with a club from the teeing ground to the hole, situated on a putting green, using as few stokes as possible.
 "Par" is the number of strokes typically necessary to accomplish this.
 Making a hole in one stroke under par is a "birdie," two strokes under par an "eagle," and one stroke over par a "bogey."
-Players seek to keep shots on the fairways and putting greens but balls often end up in the higher grass of the "rough" flanking the fairway or in hazards such as bunkers, sand traps, or ponds.
-Handicaps, to level the playing field between players with different levels of expertise, are based on a player's recent performance and can range from zero (a "scratch" player) to a maximum of fifty-four.
-At the end of a round, the handicap is subtracted from the player's gross score (total strokes).
-Handicaps are adjusted, either up or down, as players submit more scores to a handicapping authority.
-These authorities only consider scores from courses offering full rounds (i.e., eighteen holes).2